The Bankrate promise

 Providing false insurance information of any type is a crime in Indiana and can have severe consequences whether you are driving with insurance in place or not.
 Providing misleading insurance information is a Class A misdemeanor and punishable with up to one year imprisonment and a fine up to $5,000.

 Car insurance is relatively affordable in Indiana.
-The cost for full auto coverage is $1,254 annually and $367 for minimum coverage, which is well below the national average.
-Of course, every driver will bring different characteristics and risk factors to bear on the insurance application process.
-It is wise to get several quotes from good carriers and compare.
+The cost for full auto coverage is $1,295 annually and $327 for minimum coverage, which is well below the national average of $2,014 annually for full coverage and $622 annually for minimum coverage.
+Of course, every driver will bring different characteristics and risk factors to the insurance application process.
+Since each insurer weighs these factors differently, getting car insurance quotes from several different insurance companies with the same coverage limits, can help you nail down the right policy.
 If in doubt, speak with a licensed insurance agent to determine the best option for you.

 There is usually no good that can come from driving without insurance.
 The money saved in premiums is little when balanced against the tremendous cost and personal freedom that may be at risk should you be ticketed, or worse, involved in a serious accident.